Major

 231 Russian for Discussion

-Practice in the techniques and patterns of everyday conversation, especially as these reflect different cultural orientation.
-Reading and discussion of short works by well-known Russian authors.
+Practice in the techniques and patterns of everyday conversation, especially as these reflect different cultural orientations.
+Reading and discussion of short works by well-known authors.

 Prerequisite: 202 or the equivalent.